MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/autopilot-mbr.md

 5. [Reregister the device](#reregister-the-repaired-device-using-the-new-device-id) with Windows Autopilot
 6. [Return the device](#return-the-repaired-device-to-the-customer)

+Each of these steps is described below.

-### Deregister the Autopilot device from the Autopilot program
+## Deregister the Autopilot device from the Autopilot program

 Before the device arrives at the repair facility, it must be deregistered by the entity that registered it.
 Only the entity that registered the device can deregister it.
 This might be the customer IT Admin, the OEM, or the CSP partner.
 If the IT Admin registered the device, they likely did so via Intune (or possibly the Microsoft Store for Business).
 In that case, they should deregister the device from Intune (or MSfB).
 This is necessary because devices registered in Intune will not show up in MPC.
 However, if the OEM or CSP partner registered the device, they likely did so via the Microsoft Partner Center (MPC).
 In that case, they should deregister the device from MPC, which will also remove it from the customer IT Admin’s Intune account.
 Below, we describe the steps an IT Admin would go through to deregister a device from Intune, and the steps an OEM or CSP would go through to deregister a device from MPC.